pvasired/multielectrode/README.md

-# multielectrode
+# How to use this repository
-Multielectrode stimuli for improving visual reconstruction
+Utilities and functions for handling multi-electrode data and fitting to data.

 To use this repository, clone it and reconstruct the environment from the environment.yml as: